martinaguero/deep/README.md

 ### author
-Martín Agüero is professor at [Universidad de Palermo] of Buenos Aires, Argentina
+Martín Agüero is professor at [Universidad de Palermo] located in Buenos Aires, Argentina

 ### conctact
 Questions and suggestions are welcome at `aguero.martin@gmail.com`